Are you an executive director looking for support?

 “Holy Smokes!
 What a concept.
 What an inspiring collaboration.
 Such high-value content.
 I was impressed.
 A mere “thank you” falls way short of an expression of my appreciation.”

 “I already have a written sheet full of wisdom from the Fundraising Career Conference!
-I am feeling so inspired from presenter Sheena Greer!
+I am feeling so inspired!
 I believe I am creative!
 Looking forward to more inspiration this afternoon!”